 Diet matters as much as your hygiene routine when it comes to dental health.
-Because sugar plays a significant role in promoting plaque buildup, limiting it in your child’s diet can prevent potential periodontal diseases from arising as they grow up.
+Because sugar plays a significant role in promoting plaque buildup, limiting sugary drinks in your child’s diet can prevent potential periodontal diseases from arising as they grow up.

 What your child eats is more important than what they don’t eat.
-Aside from restricting bacteria-friendly food, another way to ensure your toddler gets healthy gums is feeding them healthy food for their teeth.
-Apart from promoting their gum health, your toddler might even develop a preference for them over time.
+Aside from restricting bacteria-friendly food, another way to ensure you get your toddler healthy gums is by feeding them healthy food for their teeth.
+Apart from promoting their gum health, your toddler might even develop a preference for these healthy bites to eat over time.

 Does Fluoride Harm Your Toddlers?

 Why shouldn’t you give your toddlers fluoride?
 Some say they don’t really need it.
 Babies don’t have teeth.
-Fluoride helps strengthen teeth by bonding with the other minerals in them.
+Fluoride helps strengthen teeth by bonding with the other minerals that teeth contain.
 So there’s not much it can do to help your child’s oral health.
 But is fluoride necessarily bad for your toddlers?

 Surely, then, fluoride must be safe enough for toddlers for the ADA to lower the age of exposure.
 If fluoride is bad for toddlers, it would’ve been better to stave them off fluoride altogether.
 That said, why should you give your toddlers fluoride?
 Here are some reasons:

 Among young children, cavities are one of the most common illnesses.
 We’ve noted in a previous article that these caries outrank asthma when it comes to childhood chronic diseases.
 In recent years, these incidences have begun to increase among pre-school children.
-And among these schoolchildren, some of them required general anesthesia to clear up the cavities in their milk teeth.
+And among these schoolchildren, some of them even required general anesthesia to get cavities removed from their milk teeth.

 There is, however, still the risk that comes with too much fluoride exposure.
-Dental fluorosis happens when you take in too much fluoride.
+Dental fluorosis happens when you intake too much fluoride.
 The affected teeth become disfigured due to hyper-mineralization.
-Parents are then encouraged to teach their kids to spit the toothpaste out after application.
+Parents are then encouraged to teach their kids to spit toothpaste out after brushing.